5 Ways To Bounce Back Better From A Sports Injury

 sports injury

-Lufkin was inspired by the sports psychologists she worked with and is now a therapist who specializes in sports psychology herself in Los Angeles.
-She says an injury is a shock to the system.
-"In the beginning, especially, it's kind of a grief process," she says.
+Now a sports psychologist in Los Angeles, Lufkin emphasizes that injuries are a shock to the system.
+They often trigger a grief process.
+"In the beginning, especially, it's a grief process," she says.
 We grieve the loss of our mobility.
 We have to rest.
 We may have to take pain medicine and go to rehab.
-Our routine changes against our will.
+Routine changes, rest requirements, and physical pain add to the emotional toll.

 Here's how to adapt and give yourself space to bounce back.